acuvity/mcp-servers-registry/mcp-server-circleci/charts/mcp-server-circleci/README.md

 ```

-  About this tool:
+  ABOUT THIS TOOL:
-  - This tool is part of a tool chain that generates and provides test cases for a prompt template.
+  - This tool is part of a toolchain that generates and provides test cases for a prompt template.
-  - This tool helps an AI assistant to generate a prompt template based on feature requirements defined by a user.
+  - This tool helps an AI assistant to generate a prompt template based on one of the following:
+    1. feature requirements defined by a user - in which case the tool will generate a new prompt template based on the feature requirements.
+    2. a pre-existing prompt or prompt template that a user wants to test, evaluate, or modify - in which case the tool will convert it into a more structured and testable prompt template while leaving the original prompt language relatively unchanged.
+  - This tool will return a structured prompt template (e.g. `template`) along with a context schema (e.g. ``contextSchema``) that defines the expected input parameters for the prompt template.
+  - In some cases, a user will want to add test coverage for ALL of the prompts in a given application.
+In these cases, the AI agent should use this tool to generate a prompt template for each prompt in the application, and should check the entire application for AI prompts that are not already covered by a prompt template in the `./prompts` directory.

+  WHEN SHOULD THIS TOOL BE TRIGGERED?
-  - This tool should be triggered whenever the user provides requirements for a new AI-enabled application or a new feature of an existing AI-enabled application (i.e. one that requires a prompt request to an LLM or any AI model).
+  - This tool should be triggered whenever the user provides requirements for a new AI-enabled application or a new AI-enabled feature of an existing  application (i.e. one that requires a prompt request to an LLM or any AI model).
-  - This tool will return a structured prompt template (e.g. `template`) along with a context schema (e.g. `contextSchema`) that defines the expected input parameters for the prompt template.

-  Parameters:
+  - This tool should also be triggered if the user provides a pre-existing prompt or prompt template from their codebase that they want to test, evaluate, or modify.
+  - This tool should be triggered even if there are pre-existing files in the `./prompts` directory with the `<relevant-name>.prompt.yml` convention (e.g. `bedtime-story-generator.prompt.yml`, `plant-care-assistant.prompt.yml`, `customer-support-chatbot.prompt.yml`, etc.).
+Similar files should NEVER be generated directly by the AI agent.
+Instead, the AI agent should use this tool to first generate a new prompt template.

+  PARAMETERS:
   - params: object
-    - prompt: string (the feature requirements that will be used to generate a prompt template)
+    - prompt: string (the feature requirements or pre-existing prompt/prompt template that will be used to generate a prompt template.
+Can be a multi-line string.)

-  Example usage:
+    - promptOrigin: "codebase" | "requirements" (indicates whether the prompt comes from an existing codebase or from new requirements)
+    - model: string (the model that the prompt template will be tested against.
+Explicitly specify the model if it can be inferred from the codebase.
+Otherwise, defaults to `gpt-4o-mini`.)

+  EXAMPLE USAGE (from new requirements):
   {
     "params": {
-      "prompt": "Create an app that takes any topic and an age (in years), then renders a 1-minute bedtime story for a person of that age."
+      "prompt": "Create an app that takes any topic and an age (in years), then renders a 1-minute bedtime story for a person of that age.",
+      "promptOrigin": "requirements"
+      "model": "gpt-4o-mini"
     }
   }

-  The tool will return a structured prompt template that can be used to guide an AI assistant's response, along with a context schema that defines the expected input parameters.

-  Tool output instructions:
+  EXAMPLE USAGE (from pre-existing prompt/prompt template in codebase):
+  {
+    "params": {
+      "prompt": "The user wants a bedtime story about {{topic}} for a person of age {{age}} years old.
+Please craft a captivating tale that captivates their imagination and provides a delightful bedtime experience.",
+      "promptOrigin": "codebase"
+      "model": "claude-3-5-sonnet-latest"
+    }
+  }

+  TOOL OUTPUT INSTRUCTIONS:
   - The tool will return...
     - a `template` that reformulates the user's prompt into a more structured format.
-    - a `contextSchema` that defines the expected input parameters for the template.
+    - a ``contextSchema`` that defines the expected input parameters for the template.
+    - a `promptOrigin` that indicates whether the prompt comes from an existing prompt or prompt template in the user's codebase or from new requirements.
-  - The tool output -- both the `template` and `contextSchema` -- will also be used as input to the `recommend_prompt_template_tests` tool to generate a list of recommended tests that can be used to test the prompt template.
+  - The tool output -- the `template`, ``contextSchema``, and `promptOrigin` -- will also be used as input to the `recommend_prompt_template_tests` tool to generate a list of recommended tests that can be used to test the prompt template.

 ```